We are closely involved with a wide range of projects to provide support and guidance for all types of business in Devon.

-Engaging Rural Micros is a research project which will engage with over 100 micro businesses (businesses with fewer than 10 employees) to understand their needs, and how to better support their productivity.
+Engaging Rural Micros is a research trial which will engage with over 250 micro businesses (businesses with fewer than 10 employees) to understand their needs, and how to better support their productivity.

-Businesses in the north and mid Devon districts are at the centre of the study.
+Businesses in rural Devon and the Exmoor and Blackdown Hills areas of Somerset are at the centre of the study.